 5th job: Administration assistant at solicitor’s (6 months)

-6th job: Candidate relationship specialist for verification company (Current)
+6th job: Candidate relationship specialist for verification company (New, current)

 I feel like a universal piece of advice is to get your foot in the job door as soon as you can.
 When I was in school, the majority of people 16 + had a job to fill the evenings and weekends.
 It’s the perfect opportunity whilst living at home to widen your skill set, gain experience and make money all whilst fitting it in around education.
 Of course working during your downtime can be tiring and feels like a nuisance sometimes, but make the most of the short yet useful hours whilst you can.
 It will never hinder your growth!